The 13th GIO Roundtable

 GIO Chair

-AI development has been explosive over the last few years.
-This proves that the establishment of GIO in 2018 was the right move.
+The explosive AI development proves that the establishment of GIO in 2018 was the right move.
 GIO has since served as an important platform where we can discuss the pace, framework, standards, interconnection, and interoperability of digital transformation.
 Digital transformation, and in particular AI enablement for industries, has created tremendous momentum for the digital economy.

 Xiaohui Yu